HackTricks-wiki/hacktricks/tunneling-and-port-forwarding.md

 ### Local Port2Port

-Open new Port in SSH Server --&gt; Other port
+Open new Port in SSH Server --> Other port

 ```bash
 ssh -R 0.0.0.0:10521:127.0.0.1:1521 user@10.0.0.1 #Local port 1521 accessible in port 10521 from everywhere